vcodecopenh264_web_logo

 cvtColor(inputFrameBgr, inputFrameYuv, cv::COLOR_BGR2YUV);

-// Convert YUV to NV12 (replacing pixels).
-You can use something else.
+// Convert YUV to NV12 (pixel format conversion).
+You can use alternative methods.

 size_t p = height;